thomas-desmond/Motorcycle-Riding-Weather/README.md

  - Add lots more

-Icons made by Freepik from www.flaticon.com
+Icons made by Freepik, fjstudio, & Smashicons from www.flaticon.com